Workiva/react_testing_library/doc/migration_guides/expectations.md

 ## Assertions Verifying Props and State Values

-The most common pattern to be migrated is checking an instance's prop or state are the expected values.
+The most common pattern to be migrated is checking that an instance's prop or state are the expected values.
 Before migrating these types of expectations, it's import to understand the concept of [use case testing][entrypoint-use-cases].

 This section covers: